Risks, Governance and Crisis Response

 - Given the ever increasing scale and cost of attacks, does cyber defence even deter at all?
 Is there too much emphasis on cyber deterrence and defence?

 - What are organizations doing to plan for when the worst happens?
-What is the right approach to managing the communication of cyber risks and the fallout from cyber security issues?
+What is the right approach to developing cyber incident response plans?

 - Do senior leaders in business have sufficient understanding of cyber security to provide effective oversight?
 How are leadership structures changing to respond to cyber threats?